-When your employees have face-to-face interactions with peers who support the brand, they’ll experience the community in a more personal way.
+It’s powerful when employees see leaders of all levels truly living up to the cultural brand you create.
+But when your employees see peers support the brand, they’ll experience the community in a more personal way.

-The Secret to Organizational Effectiveness and Bottom-Line Growth?
+What's the Secret to Organizational Effectiveness & Bottom-Line Growth?

-Organizational culture keeps employees engaged.
+Building and maintaining a strong, positive culture keeps employees motivated and aligned.
 And when they’re engaged, profitability isn’t far behind:

 - Companies with engaged employees outperform those without by up to 202%

-- Peers and camaraderie are the #1 reason employees go the extra mile, not money
+- Peers and camaraderie, not money, are the number 1 reason employees go the extra mile

 When your organizational culture is aligned with your goals and your people share the same contagious enthusiasm, you’re setting the groundwork for financial success and an incredible reputation, both internally and externally.
-Now's the time to build a better culture.
-Our ebook, "Ensuring Successful Business Transformations Through Powerhouse Culture," shows you five key components of a powerhouse culture and the steps to get you there.
+Now’s the time to build a better culture—a resilient culture.
+Our ebook, “How to Build a Resilient Organizational Culture,” shows you five key steps that will enable your organization to propel forward through any disruption.